ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    exposing a virtual filesystem interface through BL31 as a SiP SMC function.
    Default is 0.

+-  ``USE_KERNEL_DT_CONVENTION``: When this option is enabled, the hardware device tree is passed to BL33 using register x0, aligning with the expectations of the Linux kernel on Arm platforms.
+If this option is disabled, a different register, typically x1, may be used instead.
+This build option is not necessary when firmware handoff is active (that is, when TRANSFER_LIST=1 is set), and it will be removed once all platforms have transitioned to that convention.

 -  ``ARM_IO_IN_DTB``: This flag determines whether to use IO based on the firmware configuration framework.
 This will move the io_policies into a configuration device tree, instead of static structure in the code base.